sukumar-mvs/DataSceince-Project/README.md

 # DataSceince-Project
-This is for Data Sceince Project
+This is for Data Science Project